Nancy Sorel: Life and career

-Born and raised in Fall River, Massachusetts, Sorel received a degree in Theatre and Film from the University of Massachusetts Amherst.
+Sorel was born May 14, 1964 in Fall River, Massachusetts and was raised there as well.
+She received a degree in Theatre and Film from the University of Massachusetts Amherst.
 After graduation she went to New York City and began her acting career starring in Off-Broadway plays, commercials, and television, making her debut in the ABC soap opera All My Children playing a bit part.
 From 1988 to 1989 she played the role of Coco Lane on the ABC daytime soap opera, One Life to Live.
 Sorel later starred as Monique McCallum in the NBC soap opera, Generations from 1989 to 1991.
 Sorel later moved to prime time television, playing guest-starring roles on Matlock, Jake and the Fatman, Street Justice, Doogie Howser, M.D., Murder, She Wrote and Beverly Hills, 90210.
 From 1992 to 1993 she was regular cast member in the short-lived Fox sitcom, Down the Shore.

 Sorel starred opposite Christopher Reeve in the 1995 three-part television miniseries Black Fox.
 She later appeared in the made-for-television movies such as In the Lake of the Woods (1996) and Up, Up and Away (2000), and guest-starred on The X-Files, The Outer Limits, Da Vinci's Inquest, The Twilight Zone, Stargate SG-1 and The 4400.
 From 2008 to 2012, Sorel starred as Clara Fine in the Canadian comedy-drama series, Less Than Kind.
 In 2009, she won a Canadian Comedy Awards for her performance.
 In 2014, she received Canadian Screen Award for Best Supporting Actress in a Comedy Series nomination.
 From 2009 to 2014 she also starred in the comedy series Cashing In (since 2009).
 From 2016 to 2018 she had a recurring role as Mary Dawson in the Amazon Prime Video series The Man in the High Castle.
 In film, Sorel appeared in Heaven Is for Real (2014), Breakthrough (2019), The Grudge (2020) and Ordinary Angels (2024).

 Sorel is married to actor Paul Magel.
 They reside in Winnipeg, Canada and have two children.